Goods and Services Tax (GST)

 - Input Tax Credit (ITC): The recipient of goods or services would be eligible to claim ITC subject to certain restrictions.
 The ITC availed is eligible to be utilized as a set-off against the payment of taxes, subject to prescribed restrictions2.

-- Mismatch of ITC: A stringent mechanism3 has been put in place to ensure that ITC availed by the recipient matches with the corresponding GST disclosed and paid by the supplier(s).
+- ITC reconciliation: A stringent mechanism3 has been put in place to ensure that ITC availed by the recipient matches with the corresponding GST disclosed and paid by the supplier(s).
 This is intended to encourage companies to source their

 - Digitization: Procedures for different processes such as registration, tax payments, refunds, returns, etc. have been automated and simplified under a unified platform - GSTN (Goods and Services Tax Network).
 This has facilitated the creation of a platform for swift processing since the interface between the taxpayer and the tax authorities has reduced.